chbornman/download_audiobook/README.md

 # download_audiobook
-Input a URL to a webpage that hosts listening online to an audiobook and scrape the audio files to listen offline
+Input a URL to a webpage that hosts listening online to a public audiobook and scrape the audio files to listen offline

 There are many websites that host old audiobooks where you can listen to them through the webpage.
 This script scrapes the audio files, allowing you to move them to an audiobook player of your choice.